 Along with collecting Dinky Toy’s, I’ll also be showing a way to appreciate the older and more worn out models that don’t generally make it into a collectors display case, namely the hobby of restoration and ‘code 3’ing.
 To this end I’ll be adding workshop articles and other reference guides or supporting information as I get chance, for anyone who would like to have a go.

 Code 3’ing is in simply hobby speak, altering a model from its original look into something either totally new, or in the spirit of what Dinky Toys ‘might’ have made.
 This is a fast growing, highly creative and relatively inexpensive hobby, that add’s another side altogether to die-cast collecting.
 Old models that might otherwise have been worn out and thrown away can be revitalised now, into models that will again do a collector’s display case proud.
 Have a look at my ‘from the workshop’ pages to get the idea.
 The Pullmore transporter pictured below is also a Code 3, it is very Dinky in it’s overall style, but it and it’s cars have been painted in colours not used in this set combination by Dinky, and the box has been especially made.

 As with all such sites, these pages will be a constantly developing project, so if you are a collector interested in perhaps some of the toys of this company and era, someone new to the hobby or even to the idea of old toys as a hobby, or just someone who loves looking back at of your youth.
 Have fun browsing these pages and do pop back from time to time or hey, sign up for updates, hopefully there will always be something new and interesting to see …

-Should you wish to find out more about diecast collecting / Code 3’ing, the links below are to forum’s that I’ve found very handy over the years.
+Should you wish to find out more about diecast collecting / Code 3’ing, the links below I’ve found very handy over the years.